 This system eliminates the need to list down expenses.
 Every single aspect of life has a budget or jar and the only goal is to not exceed that amount.

 He highlighted two jars among the six.
 The Financial Freedom Jar should only be used in investing in assets that give you passive income.
 The Play Jar allows us to have fun and buy the luxuries we want in life.
-The reason why this is important is because it pushes us to work more.
-This way, the more we earn means the more we can enjoy.
+The reason why this is important is that it pushes us to work more.
+This way, the more we earn means the more we can enjoy it.